Estimated Payment Requirements

 Partnerships and S corporations (also referred to as “pass-through entities") may file composite returns on behalf of some or all of their nonresident partners and shareholders.
 Pass-through entities are not required to make estimated payments, but individual partners and shareholders included in a composite return may be subject to the estimated payment requirements if their individual Colorado income exceeds $1,000.

 Pass-through entities may use the Composite Nonresident Estimated Tax Payment Form (DR 0106EP) to remit payments on behalf of any nonresident partner or shareholder included in a composite who is subject to estimated payment requirements.
-For additional information, see the FYI Income 51 guidance publication.
+For additional information, review the Corporate Income Tax Guide.